pit-ray/win-vind/README.md

 `vind` = `vi` + `bind`

 ## Description
 Vim, Vi is a powerful lightweight awesome editor, has the idea of OSS.
-Their key binds are very intuitive and allow us to type keeping positions of hands over a keyboard without moving them to mouse.
-I like this idea, so I implemented a key bind system of Vim for manipulating Windows GUI and general text editors.
+Their key bindings are very intuitive and allow us to type keeping positions of hands over a keyboard without moving them to mouse.
+I like this idea, so I implemented the key bindings system like Vim for manipulating Windows GUI and general text editors.
-This software provides the key bind like Vim and useful shortcut systems.
+This software provides the key bindings like Vim and useful shortcut systems.

 ## Overview